 The use of SSL (Secure Sockets Layer) is another important consideration when choosing to send documents via an online fax service.
 This security protocol ensures that any data passed between two systems remains private.
 It encrypts the data to ensure that only authorized parties can view it.

 SSL requires both parties (the person sending and receiving the document) to be authenticated, which means the sender and recipient’s identities must be verified.

 You can usually set up a code generator, so it works independently without additional apps or add-ons.
 The key is to have something in your possession that will generate a random code, making it even harder for cybercriminals to crack.

 It’s useful whenever you log in to your online fax service account on multiple devices.
 You either receive a random code via email, SMS, or phone call.
 This capability will keep all other devices and computers linked under one username and password, making it hard for attackers to log in since they need that unique code to access your account.

+Is online fax secure enough as long as it has HIPAA compliance?
 HIPAA Compliance refers to the privacy laws that are enforced in healthcare institutions.
 The Health Insurance Portability and Accountability Act, also known as HIPAA, sets out measures for protecting the personal information of anyone who is medical insurance, healthcare, medicine, and related sectors.
 It includes steps for reporting any breaches of in-patient data or unauthorized access to this data.

 It’s crucial to protect documents containing sensitive patient information from being accessed without authorization because they can lead to fines, penalties, and even jail time if one is found guilty of breaching these privacy rules.
 Faxes containing protected health information (PHI) must be sent over secure channels to ensure maximum privacy when sending these documents outside an institution’s walls.